-The Company may make contributions to political parties or candidates in accordance and in compliance with all prevailing laws, provided that such contributions is not made as an attempt to influence any decision or gain a business advantage.
-All political contributions require approval from the CEO & Managing Director.
+The Company may make contributions to political parties or candidates in accordance and in compliance with all prevailing laws, provided that such contributions is not made as an attempt to influence any decision or gain a business advantage, and are always publicly disclosed.
+All request for political contributions through Third Parties require approval from the CEO.